 How can I stay safe while experiencing early symptoms of MS?

 If you’re experiencing spasticity, muscle weakness and dizziness due to MS, you are at a much greater risk of falling and experiencing an emergency.
-Luckily, with the fall detection-equipped Premium Guardian medical alert device, you can rest assured that you’ll still be able to receive help in an emergency -- even if you are unable to press the button on the device yourself.
+Luckily, with the fall detection-equipped Active Guardian medical alert device, you can rest assured that you’ll still be able to receive help in an emergency — even if you are unable to press the button on the device yourself.

 To ensure your safety even further, you should also make some simple yet strategic changes to your home, like removing clutter, improving accessibility and rearranging furniture.